Intel Graphics Technology

-Intel Graphics Technology (GT) is the collective name for a series of integrated graphics processors (IGPs) produced by Intel that are manufactured on the same package or die as the central processing unit (CPU).
-It was first introduced in 2010 as Intel HD Graphics and renamed in 2017 as Intel UHD Graphics.
+Intel Graphics Technology (GT) is a series of integrated graphics processors (IGP) designed by Intel and manufactured by Intel and under contract by TSMC.
+These GPUs are built into the same chip as the central processing unit (CPU) and are included in most Intel-based desktops and laptops.
+The series was introduced in 2010 as Intel HD Graphics, later renamed Intel UHD Graphics in 2017.
+It succeeded the earlier Graphics Media Accelerator (GMA) series.

-Intel Iris Graphics and Intel Iris Pro Graphics are the IGP series introduced in 2013 with some models of Haswell processors as the high-performance versions of HD Graphics.
-Iris Pro Graphics was the first in the series to incorporate embedded DRAM.
-Since 2016 Intel refers to the technology as Intel Iris Plus Graphics with the release of Kaby Lake.
+Intel also offers higher-performance variants under the Iris, Iris Pro, and Iris Plus brands, introduced beginning in 2013.
+These versions include features such as increased execution units and, in some models, embedded memory (eDRAM).

-In the fourth quarter of 2013, Intel integrated graphics represented, in units, 65% of all PC graphics processor shipments.
-However, this percentage does not represent actual adoption as a number of these shipped units end up in systems with discrete graphics cards.
+Intel Graphics Technology is sold alongside Intel Arc, the company’s line of discrete graphics cards aimed at gaming and high-performance applications.

 History

 Before the introduction of Intel HD Graphics, Intel integrated graphics were built into the motherboard's northbridge, as part of the Intel's Hub Architecture.
 They were known as Intel Extreme Graphics and Intel GMA.
 As part of the Platform Controller Hub (PCH) design, the northbridge was eliminated and graphics processing was moved to the same die as the central processing unit (CPU).

 The previous Intel integrated graphics solution, Intel GMA, had a reputation of lacking performance and features, and therefore was not considered to be a good choice for more demanding graphics applications, such as 3D gaming.
 The performance increases brought by Intel's HD Graphics made the products competitive with integrated graphics adapters made by its rivals, Nvidia and ATI/AMD.
-Intel HD Graphics, featuring minimal power consumption that is important in laptops, was capable enough that PC manufacturers often stopped offering discrete graphics options in both low-end and high-end laptop lines, where reduced dimensions and low power consumption are important.